Control-oriented Clustering of Visual Latent Representation: Neural Collapse in Continuous Vision-based Control

 \paragraph{Simulation setup} We collect $N=500$ expert demonstration on a push-T setup shown in Fig.~\ref{fig:overview-planar-pushing}.
 At each round, the object and target positions are randomly initialized and the same human expert controls the pusher to push the object into alignment with the target position (through a computer interface provided by \texttt{pymunk}~\citep{pymunkcite}).
 This provides $M=55,480$ training samples.
-We train four different instantiations of the image-based control pipeline as shown in Fig.~\ref{fig:overview-planar-pushing}.
+We train four different instantiations of the image-based control pipeline: \rv{using ResNet or DINOv2 as the vision encoder, and Diffusion Model (DM) or LSTM as the action decoder}.
 The four trained models are evaluated on a test push-T dataset with {100} tasks.
-We define our primary evaluation metric as the ratio of the overlapping area between the object and the target position to the total area of the target position.
+We define our evaluation metric as the ratio of the overlapping area between the object and the target to the total area of the target.

-\paragraph{Results} Fig.~\ref{fig:test-scores} shows the evaluation scores of four different models.
+\vspacebeforepara \paragraph{Results} Fig.~\ref{fig:test-scores} shows the evaluation scores of four different models.
 DINOv2 combined with a diffusion model (DM) attains the best performance around $70\%$.
 ResNet combined with DM (the original diffusion policy from~\citet{chi2023diffusion}) is slightly worse but quite close.
 When an LSTM is used as the action decoder to replace DM, the performance significantly drops, an observation that is consistent with~\citet{chi2023diffusion} and confirms the advantage of using DM as the action encoder.
 For this reason, it is not worthwhile training models with LSTM from different random seeds.

-Fig.~\ref{fig:nc-push_500demos_resnet_dinov2_diffusion} plots the three NC evaluation metrics w.r.t. training epochs for two different models (both with DM) with both classification strategies described in \S\ref{sec:classification}.
+Fig.~\ref{fig:nc-push_500demos_resnet_dinov2_diffusion_main_paper} plots the three NC evaluation metrics w.r.t. training epochs for two different models (both with DM) with goal-based classification strategy described in \S\ref{sec:classification}.
 We observe consistent decrease of three NC metrics as training progresses, suggesting the prevalent emergence of a law of clustering that is similar to NC.
-Notably, the CDNV metric in the case of using a goal-based classification is significantly smaller than that of an action-based classification, suggesting that the goal-based classification may correspond to a stronger level of clustering.
+Results with action-based classification are similar and provided in Appendix~\ref{nc_dm_action_based}.
 Despite the poor test-time performance of trained models using LSTM, similar neural collapse is observed and shown in Appendix~\ref{app:experiments}.